PuttingTheDnDInTDD/EverCraft-Kata/README.markdown

 As a player I want to play a war monk so that I can enjoy being an Asian archetype in a Medieval European setting

+- has 6 hit point per level instead of 5
 - does 3 points of damage instead of 1 when successfully attacking
 - adds Wisdom modifier (if positive) to Armor Class in addition to Dexterity
 - attack roll is increased by 1 every 2nd and 3rd level

+As a player I want to play a paladin so that I can smite evil, write wrongs, and be a self-righteous jerk

+- has 8 hit points per level instead of 5
+- +2 to attack and damage when attacking evil characters
+- does triple damage when attacking an evil character
+- attacks roll is increased by 1 for every level instead of every other level

+##Iteration 3 - Races

+Races that a character can be.

 ###Feature: Characters Have Races